top of page

 Variance = E [(x - mu)^2 }

-▶️ Since cost is additive (total cost = cost1 + cost2 +…), use of a variance-like (squared) function is appropriate since variance is also additive (total variance = variance1 + variance2+…) for uncorrelated random variables
+Since 𝗖𝗼𝘀𝘁 is 𝘢𝘥𝘥𝘪𝘵𝘪𝘷𝘦 (total cost = cost1 + cost2 + …), the use of a variance-like (squared) function makes sense since 𝘃𝗮𝗿𝗶𝗮𝗻𝗰𝗲 (var) is also 𝘢𝘥𝘥𝘪𝘵𝘪𝘷𝘦 (total var = var1 + var2 + …) for uncorrelated random variables!

-<I hope this post has been of value to you; if so, share with a colleague and click the small heart icon below; it lets me know to create more content like this.>
+<I hope this post has been of value to you; if so, click the small heart icon below; it lets me know to create more content like this.>

 Related Posts